Nekidev/dot_tree/FILE-FORMAT.md

 These features can be enabled and disabled in the headers.
 Check the features headers above for more information.

 Each item has its own headers specified by the features above.
 The order of the headers on top is kept.
-E.g., if **disabling** and **flattening** features are enabled, the first header bit MUST be for disabling and the second for flattening.
 Header bits must be present even if they aren't needed for the specific item.

 Headers must be present even if they don't mean anything for that specific item.
 E.g. root items cannot be flattened, but they'll still have a bit assigned to flattening, which will be ignored.

-The following structure represents how items must be structured:
+The following graph represents how items must be structured:

 ```
-[1 Bit: Feature 1] [3 Bit: Feature 2] [X Bits: Item content]
+(
+    [n bit: Header]
+    for n in item_header_sizes
+)
+(
+    [n bits: Sub-item 1 content]
+    for n in subitem_sizes
+)
 ```

 You must not add bits corresponding to features that aren't enabled.
 The amount of bits assigned to each feature can be checked [in the features header](#features).